logto-io/logto/packages/connector-wechat-native/README.md

 **3. Modify the `AndroidManifest.xml`**

-Add the line to your `AndroidManifest.xml`:
+Add the following line to your `AndroidManifest.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>